 How to avoid it?
-Ideally, we should use only Linux as our operating system and free and opensource software.
-It may be impossible but one can at least try to limit the size of our “digital footprint.”
+Ideally, we should avoid social platforms, never sign in to online services, use only Linux as our operating system, privacy-oriented browsers and free and opensource software.
+It may be impossible but we can at least try to limit the size of our “digital footprint.”
 Here are some suggested steps in descending order of simplicity:

 1 – Avoid using internet browsers provided with the operating system, whether on a computer or phone.

 Do not use Edge, Internet Explorer on Window or Safari on Apple.
 Avoid Chrome especially on Android devices.
 Use Firefox or Brave, or any Open Source browser.
 There is a particular browser, Tor, which uses the namesake network of servers scattered over the Internet so that accessing a web page makes it impossible to trace from it the IP of the computer from which we connected.
 Brave allows you to open private browsing pages on the Tor network.
 Many sites full of graphics, animations, videos (normally provided by Javascipt code very apt to be vulnerable) will barely work but sometimes it can be useful to use this system, except when making purchases or banking transactions because those are the cases when it is essential to be tracked!